-For over 30 years I have worked in arts education and most recently at Falmouth University running a reknowned Arts & Design Foundation course.
-My involvement with education continues as an External Moderator for UAL.
+For over 30 years I have worked in arts education, most recently at Falmouth University and University of the Arts London.

 Marks left by the passing of time fascinate me.
 The patina left by human or elemental intervention, often found in partially decayed or eroded objects inform the way I make work.
-Trying to capture the essence of something that is broken, used, redundant, yet complete in its portrayal of time and place is central to my practice.
-The immediate, close landscape at our feet intrest me, here you can find remnants of other lives and other times; these images, objects, materials and matter spark my curiosity.
-By working with these fragments a new life within them is revealed as reinvented objects, images, experimenst and sometimes collections.
 My work explores the delicate balance between the past and present of life evolving.

 My work has toured the UK with the Jerwood Drawing Prize, is represented by RWA and been a 2019 prize winner at SWA.
 Recent exhibitions include Penwith Gallery and Delamore House.

 I have organised and coordinated exhibitions and prior to teaching worked as a freelance textile artist and designer.
 With an MA in Fine Art and a SWA academician, I see myself as a fine artist maker, creating artefacts and visual imagery in both 2D and 3D.